Rules

 1) DIMENSIONS OF THE SURFACE:

-The rink at Excellent Ice Kirkland is approximately 100 feet long by 50 feet wide and is surrounded by boards with rounded corners.
+The Dek Hockey Surface at College Beaubois is approximately 100 feet long by 20 feet wide and is surrounded by boards with rounded corners.

 2) # Of players on the surface: